sitempels/minishell/README.md

 ### Executor

-[] - mostly done, investigation on the inverse behaviour of && an || needed
+[] - mostly done, some strange occurence with SUBSHELL & PIPE to investigate, but otherwise pretty neath.

 ### Environ